 In a nutshell, whether a dog will be aggressive towards cats, dogs, or other pets will depend on the situation’s circumstances.
 Breed, upbringing, experiences, and environment all play a role.

 Even the most well-socialized Cane Corso may still have a tendency toward suspicion or strong prey instincts when introduced to other animals.

 For this reason, proceeding with caution when introducing any Cane Corso to a cat or small animal is critical.

 Proceed with Caution

-To keep both animals safe, cat to dog socialization and training can help enormously.
-Depending on the dog, socialization may eliminate small animal aggression issues entirely.
+To keep both animals safe, cat-to-dog socialization and training can help enormously.
+Depending on the dog, socialization may eliminate small animal aggression issues.